-Objections are a requirement to a successful sales day.
-In fact, without them, you’re likely not engaging your prospects and customers.
+Objections are a requirement to a successful salesday.
+Without them, you’re likely not really engaging your prospects and customers.

-It’s the introduction of an objection that can spark a flow of information that can help you further qualify a sales opportunity and better understand the needs and current environment of your prospects.
-For this reason, you should work to embrace and understand the true objections you might be facing.
+The introduction of an objection can spark a flow of information that can help you further qualify a sales opportunity … and better understand the needs, wants, and current environment of your prospects.
+For this reason, you should work to understand and embrace the true objections (challenges) you might be facing.

 When companies and individuals have an objection to making a purchase, it’s one or some combination of the following eight.

 Print them out (get a printable version here).
 Review them.
 Know them.